vinhngx/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Several difficulties were observed during this project:
-- If the classifier accuracy is not high enough, e.g. <99%, then the number of false positive will be quite high, given that there are many sliding windows.
-Here I have not taken measures to reduce the number of sliding windows needed to be processed.
+- If the classifier accuracy is not high enough, e.g. <99%, then the number of false positives will be quite high, given that there are many sliding windows.
+Here I have not taken measures to reduce the number of sliding windows needed to be processed, but instead focusing on improving the classifer accuracy.

 - The Xgboost classifier is quite speedy, but it becomes expensive when processing long videos.
-It is possible to use a smaller ensemble to speed up detection.
+It is possible to use a smaller ensemble to speed up the whole detection pipeline.

-- The feature detection step was done quite efficiently for HOG feature extraction, but spatial features and color histogram features were extracted frame-by-frame, potentially resulting in redudant computation.
+- The feature detection step was done quite efficiently for HOG feature extraction, but spatial features and color histogram features were extracted for each individual frame, potentially resulting in redudant computation since the frames overlap.

-- Using neural network architectures such as YOLO and SSD could improve this work by doing both detection and classification in a single feed-forward pass.
+- Using neural network architectures, such as YOLO and SSD, could improve this work by doing both detection and classification in a single feed-forward pass.